zakirullin/cognitive-load/README.md

   Code Complexity vs. Experience from <a href="https://twitter.com/flaviocopes">@flaviocopes</a>
 </details>

+## Conclusion
 **If you are holding a lot of stuff in your head, think about future developers, yourself included.
 They would have to recreate this high cognitive load.**

+> **Note**
-Be aware that as an author you don't experience high cognitive load because you have developed a mental model of the project over time.
+> Be aware that as an author you don't experience high cognitive load because you have developed a mental model of the project over time.
 Others, however, do not have this mental model and would need to invest time in building it.

+*The intricate and multifaceted nature of cognitive load within the realm of comprehension and problem-solving necessitates a diligent and strategic approach in order to navigate the complexities and optimize mental capacity allocation.*

+**With the above statement we have just created an unnecessary cognitive load in your head.
+Do not do this to your colleagues.**

+**Do not code in gibberish.**

 *Contributions are welcome!* 🚀